webgptorg/book/COMPETITION.md

 >
 > They better pay for it.

-This is a preliminary list of our competitors:
+This is a preliminary list of our competitors.
+Gimme more, gimme more!

 | Name                       | URL                         | Pros                                                         | Cons                                                           | Fit with Promptbook Vision                                |
 |----------------------------|-----------------------------|--------------------------------------------------------------|----------------------------------------------------------------|------------------------------------------------------------|